Let's See What This Guy Has Done...

 | UA | Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/138.0.0.0 Safari/537.36 | |

-| Nicknames Used | HaoelShanghai Hypergryph Network Technology Co., Ltd.Chen HaoLivid************ (Sensitive, so not posting) | |
+| Nickname | HaoelShanghai Eagle Network Technology Co., Ltd.Chen HaoLivid************ (too sensitive to disclose) | |

-| Comment Content | markdown<br>【I own ************************************************************************************************************************************************************************************************************************************************************************************************************************************************!<br>markdown<br>A dovecote or dovecot /ˈdʌvkɒt/, doocot (Scots) or columbarium is a structure intended to house pigeons or doves.[1]<br>Dovecotes may be free-standing structures in a variety of shapes, or built into the end of a house or barn.<br>They generally contain pigeonholes for the birds to nest.[2]<br><br>Pigeons and doves were an important food source historically in the Middle East and Europe and were kept for their eggs and dung.[3]<br>markdown<br>Learning ************************<br> | |
+| Comment | markdown<br>I own************************************************************************************************************************************************************************************************************************************************************************************************************************************************!<br>markdown<br>A dovecote or dovecot /ˈdʌvkɒt/, doocot (Scots) or columbarium is a structure intended to house pigeons or doves.[1]<br>Dovecotes may be free-standing structures in a variety of shapes, or built into the end of a house or barn.<br>They generally contain pigeonholes for the birds to nest.[2]<br><br>Pigeons and doves were an important food source historically in the Middle East and Europe and were kept for their eggs and dung.[3]<br>markdown<br>Learning************************<br> | |

 | haoel@hotmail.com livid@v2ex.com c*@mail.**.** | ||

-| Region | Los Angeles, California, USA |
+| Location | Los Angeles, California, USA |

 This is the information we got from the Mix system.
 Now let's take a look at Umami.

-We can see the comment time was on 2025-08-02.
-Let's take a look.
+We can see the comment time was on 2025-08-02, let's take a look.

-Timestamp recorded in database
+Timestamp recorded in the database

 Umami session screenshot